The Surprising Benefits of Regenerative Farming Practices

 The al Side of Regenerative Farming

 And of course, let’s not forget the livestock!
-The sight of cows happily grazing, with their seemingly infinite number of modalities to look mischievous, is always a reminder of how nature works its own wonder.
+The sight of cows happily grazing, with their seemingly infinite number of ways to look mischievous, is always a reminder of how nature works its own wonder.
 As it turns out, cows aren’t just “moo-ving” towards sustainability—they’re actively playing a role in the health of the farm, thanks to rotational grazing.

-The Long-Term Impacts of Regenerative Farming
+The Long-Term Benefits of Regenerative Farming

 - Combat climate change: By focusing on building soil health, regenerative farming helps sequester carbon from the atmosphere, reducing greenhouse gases.